msummers-nr/gweaver/README.md

 - Ensure the `weaver` executable is in the `PATH`
 - Run `go build cmd/weaver/weaver.go  ;  ./weaver -weaveRoot ext`

+## Weaving
+1. Each woven package gets a unique directory under `weaveRoot`
+2. _All_ weaves for a package go into the same directory
+3. Each weave `go` file corresponds directly to the original package `go` file

 ##
 - Pick-up the weave definition files from the `ext` directory
   - One weave file per `package`